800.367.6515

 Apache Pier

-The longest wooden pier on the East Coast, Apache Pier offers a scenic tour of the coastline along with a wealth of fishing outfitters.
+The longest wooden pier on the East Coast, Apache Pier, offers a scenic tour of the coastline along with a wealth of fishing outfitters.
 The Apache Pier is in Myrtle Beach but offers another option for fishing if they’re not biting at the Cherry Grove Pier.
-It offers not only a great fishing experience but it also has a restaurant attached to it so you can enjoy oceanfront casual dining.
+It offers not only a great fishing experience, but it also has a restaurant attached to it, so you can enjoy oceanfront casual dining.
 During the summer there is also live entertainment nightly.
-Somethings to note before you head out there are:
+Some things to note before you head out there are:

 • Offer daily fishing and king fishing rates.

-• Rent your rod, this package includes a rod rental, daily fishing, and bait.
+• Rent your rod – this package includes a rod rental, daily fishing, and bait.

 • Enjoy a multi-day pass and annual fishing membership.